sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 This class sets up the Gui and imports the geometry.
 Here the plotting data functions are currently called. you should base any work on AddComboHits.

+## Authors

+This code is built upon the Mu2e Offline code however TEveEventDisplay is package developed within Mu2e Offline by Sophie Middleton with help from Aditi Venkatesh both from Caltech.
+If you have any questions/comments about TEveEventDisplay place contact: smidd@caltech.edu.